xdevplatform/search-tweets-ruby/README.md

 ```
 [] Add ENV credential options, move details to new Configuration class.
 [] Add url option, to simply configuration?
 Current design makes switching APIs easier?
+[] Add error handling for start-up/config issues.
+Currently, once the app is set-up, error handling is OK.
+[] Fix needing to specify config path.
+Default is not working.
 ```

 -------------------------------------